 Cash flows from investing activities consist of capital expenditures for improvements to new and existing office spaces.
-We also actively manage our operating cash and cash equivalent balances and invest excess working capital in short-duration marketable securities, the maturities of which we use to fund our ongoing working capital requirements.
-Net cash provided by (used in) investing activities decreased by \$90.8 million for the three months ended March 31, 2019 compared to the three months ended March 31, 2018, primarily due to proceeds from sales and maturities of marketable securities that we used to fund operations.
+We also actively manage our operating cash and cash equivalent balances and invest excess cash in short-duration marketable securities, the sales and maturities of which we use to fund our ongoing working capital requirements.
+Net cash provided by investing activities increased by \$61.7 million for the three months ended March 31, 2020 compared to the three months ended March 31, 2019, primarily due to increased proceeds from sales and maturities of marketable securities.